rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Non-functional requirements

-Following non-functional requirement must be supported by the TV Settings `HAL` component.
+Following non-functional requirement must be supported by the TV Settings `HAL` component:

 ### Logging and debugging requirements

-There is no logging mechanism handled and printf() must be used.
+This interface is required to support DEBUG, INFO and ERROR messages.
+DEBUG is required to be disabled by default and enabled when needed.

 ### Memory and performance requirements